-Peritoneal mesothelioma is the second most common form of mesothelioma, in which the cancer affects the lining of the lungs.
+Peritoneal mesothelioma is the second most common form of mesothelioma, in which cancer affects the lining of the lungs.
 Treatment will depend upon the stage of the disease, but will generally involve multimodal measures.

 If you or a loved one have been victim to mesothelioma, asbestos-related lung cancer, or asbestosis, you may be entitled to considerable compensation.
 Fill out our form to receive our free Financial Compensation Packet.
-Our packet is loaded with information on leading mesothelioma attorneys in your area.
+Our packet is loaded with information on experienced mesothelioma attorneys in your area.

 Peritoneal mesothelioma is a form of asbestos cancer that attacks the cell walls in the peritoneum; the thin membranes that lubricate and protect the abdominal cavity.
 Once the lining of the abdomen is attacked, it stops the organs in the abdominal area from working properly.